box/developer.box.com/content/guides/integration-mappings/0-index.md

 # Integration Mappings

-With [integration mappings][1], you can manage where content from partner apps is stored in Box.
+With [Integration Mappings][1], you can manage where content from partner apps is stored in Box.

 This feature currently only supports [Box as Content layer for Slack][2].